Celebrate Your Birthday Like A Swede: Three Swedish Birthday TraditionsOctober 19, 2018

 Whether ignoring the fact that you’ve aged another year by celebrating a 25th birthday for the 10th year in a row or enjoying a “birthday week,” and in some cases “birthday month” (we all have those friends), each culture, family and individual has a special way of celebrating their day of birth.

-This week, Umgås magazine turned three, and we celebrated all week long!
+This week, Umgås magazine turned four, and we’re celebrating all week long!

-In honor of three years, here are a few birthday traditions to help you celebrate like a Swede.
+In honor of four years, here are a few birthday traditions to help you celebrate like a Swede.

 “Ja Må Han/Hon Leva”